CopernicaMarketingSoftware/Documentation/Yothalot/configuration.md

 #   Yothalot uses names for queues several of its queues.
 The names of these queues
 #   can be changed as well.
 With rabbitmq-jobs you can set set the name of the queue that
 #   holds the messages of all the jobs.
 With rabbitmq-mapreduce you can set
 #   the name of the queue that holds the mapreduce messages.
-With rabbitmq-racer
+With rabbitmq-races
-#   you can set the name of the queue that holds all the racer messages.
+#   you can set the name of the queue that holds all the race messages.
 The default
-#   values of these settings are "jobs", "mapreduce", and "racer" respectively.
+#   values of these settings are "jobs", "mapreduce", and "races" respectively.
 #   With rabbitmq-preload you can set the number of messages that pre-load.

 rabitmq-address:        amqp://guest:guest@localhost/
 rabbitmq-jobs:          jobs
 rabbitmq-mapreduce:     mapreduce
-rabbitmq-racer          racer
+rabbitmq-races          races
 rabbitmq-preload:       10